tcje91/NC-NEWS-BE/README.md

       }));
 });
 ```
 The `describe` block contains all the tests for a given route.
 Generally, each `it` block tests a particlular method (e.g. `GET`) on a particular route (e.g. `/api/topics`).
 This can be achieved by chaining methods onto the end of a `request`.
 A set of conditions, laid out in the `expect` statements, must be met in order to pass the test.
-An "unexpected" result will cause the test to fail, and details of the failure will be displayed in the console.
+An "unexpected" result will cause the test to fail, and details of the failure will be logged in the console.
 In this case, the request must return a status code `200`, and the response's `body` must be an object with key `topics`, which in turn has a value of an `array` whose elements are objects with keys `slug` and `description`.

 You can use this template to design your own tests.